Royal veto of the appointment of bishops: Intervention from Rome

 The opinion thus expressed by those ten bishops in January 1799, was never published by them.
-It was not meant for publication; the bishops never took official cognizance of it except to discard it.
+It was not meant for publication; the bishops never took official cognisance of it except to discard it.
 Every pronouncement of the Irish bishops from that time forward rejected absolutely any proposal which would allow the British government to meddle in appointments to Irish bishoprics.